Embed Qlik analytics and Qlik Answers using qlik-embed and OAuth impersonation

 Can view

-In this step, you’ll configure environment variables to securely store sensitive information and connect to the right resources.
+In this step, you’ll configure environment variables to securely store sensitive information and connect to required resources.

 template.env